 The functionality should be similar to Giraff robots, including video communication, remote control, 6-way movement, medication dispensation, and fall detection.

-Moreover, special considerations should be givento the functionality for the elderly as they usually have different needs and characteristics.
+Moreover, special considerations should be given to the functionality for the elderly as they usually have different needs and characteristics.
 For example, the robot should be able to store the pills for a long time when caregivers are away, and the pills should not go bad.
 It is also common that they need to take different pills at different time.
 Therefore, the medicine dispenser should be capable of dispensing various combinations of pills each time.

 2. Economy

-Thecost should be under $1000 for the required functionality.
-As the products in the market are above $3000, it implies that FLEXTRA should focus on the Minimally Viable Product (MVP), and the main challenge isto redesign, simplify the robot, and implement the essential functions at a lower cost.
+The cost should be under $1000 for the required functionality.
+As the products in the market are above $3000, it implies that FLEXTRA should focus on the Minimally Viable Product (MVP), and the main challenge is to redesign, simplify the robot, and implement the essential functions at a lower cost.

 3.Stabilityand Usability

-As the telepresence robots are controlled remotely via Internet, it becomes important that the quality of control and communication should not be affectedby lags or firewall.The users on both ends should be able to see and hear clearly through the robot, and the remote control should get instant response.
+As the telepresence robots are controlled remotely via Internet, it becomes important that the quality of control and communication should not be affected by lags or firewall.
+The users on both ends should be able to see and hear clearly through the robot, and the remote control should get instant response.

 4. Safety and Power